The Man From UNCLE

 II

-"ON THE BEACH AT WAIKIKI."
+THE BEACH AT

 No late-night beach strollers took notice of